-This time, I’ll keep it simple.
+Let’s keep it simple.
 I’m available for freelance projects that match my expertise but I won’t use YourOnlineContent.com to go on about it.

 A revamp of YourOnlineContent.com.

 Comments are welcome, as are suggestions for future post topics.
 If you’re having problems with an aspect of freelance writing, whether it’s clients, writers, the marketing team or expert sources, I’d love to hear about it.
+Offers of guest posts and requests to post submissions on third-party sites are all ignored.
+When this changes, I’ll announce it.

 With any luck, as time goes on, we’ll identify all the common issues and come up with solutions to solve them.